-Starting a business will require the creation and upkeep of a business name.
+Starting a business will require you to register a business name and maintain filing compliance.
 This is appropriate whether it is legally mandatory (as for a corporation) or not (a sole proprietorship).
-The reasons are simple: Accounting practices and tax law require a separation of the business capital from personal income; and a business name allows for branding and subsequent sale of the company.
+The reasons are simple: Accounting practices and tax law require a separation of the business capital from personal income, and a business name allows for branding and subsequent sale of the company.

 Creating a Business Name